joaquinlarra/Contacts/README.md

 - MongoDb 	3.6.2
 - IDE like WebStorm

-## 1.2 Architecture overview
+## 1.2 Architecture

-The project contains both back-end and front-end layer.
+The project provides service for the server and the client.

-The back-end layer defined into **/app** root folder has been developed through MVC pattern and contains Rest API definition, model and persistence layer.
+The server layer defined into **/app** root folder has been developed through MVC pattern and contains Rest API definition, model and persistence layer.

-The front-end layer defined into **/assets** root folder has been developed through Flux pattern and contains Presentation definition and store data access.
+The client layer defined into **/assets** root folder has been developed through Flux pattern and contains Presentation definition and store data access.